zhaoyanxie/react-todo-list-v2/README.md

-# TDD Todo List
+# Lab: React Todo List

-It's time to practice what you've learnt about React, Jest and Enzyme!
+It's time to practice what you've learnt about React!

 ### Instructions

 Getting started
   - Fork the repo
   - Clone the repo
-  - `cd` into the directory and run `yarn install`
+  - `cd` into the directory and run `npm install`
-  - Run tests: `yarn test`
+  - Run tests: `npm test`
-  - Start application: `yarn start` and go to `localhost:3000` in your browser
+  - Start application: `npm start` and go to `localhost:3000` in your browser

 Tasks
   - Note: for each task, write tests for each component/functionality!